alirezadamash/Binary-Classifier/README.md

 ## Results

-The performance of each model is compared using ROC/AUC diagrams.
+The performance of each model is compared using ROC diagrams and AUC scores.
 The model with the highest AUC score is considered the best.